elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

       size
     end

 The compiler will infer this argument as `map`.
 Sometimes the inference will be suboptimal, specially if the function contains multiple clauses with the argument matching on different values each time.
-You can specify the proper names for documentation by using a bodyless clause:
+You can specify the proper names for documentation by declaring before a bodyless clause:

     def size(map)
+    def size(%{size: size}) do
+      size
+    end

 ## Recommendations

 There are a couple tips we recommend developers to follow when writing documentation:

   * Keep the first paragraph of the documentation concise and simple, typically one-line.
-Tools like ExDoc use the first line to generate a summary.
+Tools like [ExDoc](https://github.com/elixir-lang/ex_doc/) use the first line to generate a summary.

   * Markdown uses backticks (`` ` ``) to quote code.
 Elixir builds on top of that to automatically generate links when module or function names are referenced.
 For this reason, always use full module names.
 If you have a module called `MyApp.Hello`, always reference it as `` `MyApp.Hello` `` and never as `` `Hello` ``.
 Function names must be referenced by name and arity if they are local, as in `` `world/1` ``, or by module, name and arity if pointing to an external module: `` `MyApp.Hello.world/1` ``.
-Referencing a `@callback` can be done by prepending `c:`, as in `` `c:world/1` ``.
+Referencing a `@callback` can be done by prepending `c:`, as in `` `c:world/1` ``; and a `@type` by using `t:`, as in `t:values/0`.

   * When the documentation has multiple sections, always start the section heading by using `##`.
-The first heading is reserved to the module or function name itself.
+The first heading is reserved for modules and function names.

   * When documenting a function with multiple clauses, the documentation must be placed before the first clause.
-Documentation is always per function and not per clause.
+Documentation is always per function and arity and not per clause.

 ## Doctests